 I help adults and families to embrace language learning and language travel, especially in Asia/Pacific!

-I travel with my husband – Nathan (aka Lingo Dada) and our 2-year-old daughter Eliza – Lingo Bubba.
+I travel (at least pre-pandemic!) with my husband – Nathan (aka Lingo Dada) and our 4-year-old daughter Eliza – Lingo Bubba.
+And we have a new addition to the family – Sophie, now almost 2 years old.
 We all love the thrill of discovering a new place and we feel especially at home in Asia.

-I started this blog because of my passion for both language and travel and want to share this with other people, especially parents.
+I started Lingo Mama because of my passion for both language and travel and want to share this with other people, especially parents.

 It IS possible to keep travelling and learning languages even as a busy parent.

-I have always loved learning languages since learning Italian as a 5 year old primary school kid to electing to stay back after school in high school to study Japanese!
+I have always loved learning languages since learning French in primary school to electing to stay back after school in high school to study Japanese!

 After uni, I still felt my language wasn’t up to scratch so I headed back to Viet Nam for another six months of study and work in Saigon.